ERDA is a file system provided by the University of Copenhagen.

 Mount ERDA with SSHFS

-NOTE: This option does not work on the cluster due to HPC rules.
+NOTE: This option now works on the cluster with the upgrade to CentOS7.

 One can use SSHFS to mount ERDA as an local partition